 Bellurgan community takes protest to the road to seek traffic calming measures

-The Bellurgan community held a second protest this morning, calling for action on the high speed of traffic and the lack of adequate traffic calming measures on the Dundalk to Carlingford R173 road, which goes through the busy north Louth neighbourhood.
+The Bellurgan community held a second protest last Thursday morning, calling for action on the high speed of traffic and the lack of adequate traffic calming measures on the Dundalk to Carlingford R173 road, which goes through the busy north Louth neighbourhood.

-This morning saw an increased level of protest with children and adults from the locality march on the main road itself to try and get their message across and see action taken.
-An Garda Síochána were also present again this morning to help ensure the protest was carried out safely.
-The Dundalk to Carlingford road was blocked off for a time this morning by children and adults, who marched from Bellurgan FC down to the Little Nippers playschool and back, and then into the national school.
+Last Thursday saw an increased level of protest with children and adults from the locality march on the main road itself to try and get their message across and see action taken.
+An Garda Síochána were also present again to help ensure the protest was carried out safely.
+The Dundalk to Carlingford road was blocked off for a time by children and adults, who marched from Bellurgan FC down to the Little Nippers playschool and back, and then into the national school.

 Although the protest caused tailbacks while the protest was ongoing, there was support from many of the motorists who beeped their horns in support when they did pass.